MicrosoftDocs/customer-insights/ci-docs/consent-management/set-consent-rules.md

 1. Review the configuration and select **Set rules** to complete the process.

 1. Select **Done** go complete the guided experience and enforce the mapping in business processes.

+## Activate rules in audience insights

+Before the rules are applied to business processes through audience insights, an admin has to activate them.
+For more information, see [Activate consent rules](../audience-insights/activate-consent.md).